iandunn/no-build-tools-no-problems/readme.md

 If that's where you're at, you can `rm .gitignore babel.config.js package.json package-lock.json`, and revel in how tidy your root folder is.

-If you're building a large or CPU-intensive project, want to integrate CommonJS modules, or need to support older browsers, then you can add a build step for production files.
+If want to optimize performance, or need to support older browsers, then you can add a build step for production files.
 You'll still be able to develop locally without any `watch` tooling, though.

 1. `npm install`
 1. `npm run build`
 1. Deal with all the normal build tool problems  🙁 😞 😖 🥃 😩 😢 🥃 😭 😡 🥃 🤬 🥃 🥃 🥃 🥱 🛌 💤 🔁
 1. Once the transpiled files exist in `build/`, the plugin will automatically switch to enqueue them instead of `source/`.
-That lets you test them before deploying to production.
+That lets you easily test them before deploying to production.
 1. Once you're done testing, `rm -rf build/*`, and the `source/` files will automatically be enqueued again.

+### Third-Party Dependencies

+There are two ways to import dependencies, depending on your needs and preferences.

+1. **Modern CDN:** This method is the easiest, and avoids any need for tooling.

+    [Skypack](https://www.skypack.dev/) is a remote CDN that's [designed for modern web apps](https://docs.skypack.dev/).
+It transparently up-converts modules to ESM, splits code into cacheable modules, avoids serving unnecessary polyfills to modern browers, etc.

+1. **Locally bundled packages:** You can also bundle packages locally if you prefer, but still much faster and more conveniently than traditional approaches.

+   [Snowpack](https://snowpack.dev) is used to generate bundles 10x faster than Webpack, and only when needed.
+You don't need to run a `watch` task, just `npm run bundle` when you add/remove a dependency.
+It still does tree-shaking, will automatically up-convert CommonJS modules to ESM, and has a much more ergonomic approach to package locking.

 ### Results